 The Executive Director and staff believe the economic outlook to be uncertain for the upcoming year.
-The calendar year 2023 budgeted revenue is projected to increase at a rate sufficient to cover the 2023 budgeted operating expenditures.
-The System revisited its long-range strategic plan and will continue to implement the results in 2023.
+The calendar year 2024 budgeted revenue is projected to increase at a rate sufficient to cover the 2024 budgeted operating expenditures.
+The System will use fund balance to pay down the pension liability when DBRL increases from the L3 to the L7 LAGERS plan.
+The System revisited its long-range strategic plan and will continue to implement the results in 2024.
 The Board of Trustees and staff of the System are committed to maintaining a strong financial position in order to provide excellent library services that meet the needs and reflect the desires of the taxpayers for years to come.